vmware-tanzu/tanzu-dev-portal/content/data/tanzu-gemfire/blog/security-manager-basics-authentication-and-authorization.md

 ```
 ## Authorization

-The object returned from the `authenticate` method above (our `authenticatedUser` object from above) is passed into the `authorize` method as the `Object principal`.
+The object returned from the `authenticate` method above (the `authenticatedUser` object from above) is passed into the `authorize` method as the `Object principal`.
 This object is used to authorize the action the client is attempting to perform.
-We compare the `resourcePermissionRequested` (the action the client wan'ts to perform) with the Users given permissions.
-If the user is allowed to perform the requested action, then we return true, otherwise we return false and the action is denied.
+The `resourcePermissionRequested` (the action the client wants to perform) is compared with the Users given permissions.
+If the user is allowed to perform the requested action, then the method returns true, otherwise the method returns false and the action is denied.

 ```java
 public class BasicSecurityManager implements SecurityManager {